-Sure, you could go for a bare bottom tank, but that won’t be fun, either for fish or plants.
-Plus it just doesn’t look nice either.
+Sure, you could go for a bare-bottom tank, but that won’t be fun for your fish or your plants.
+Plus, it just doesn’t look as nice.
 The two most common types of freshwater aquarium substrates are sand and gravel.
 But which is better and why?

-There are some major differences between the two to think about with sand and gravel, which is why we are going to engage in this freshwater aquarium sand vs gravel debate right now to help you decide which type of substrate is right for you.
+There are some major differences between the two to think about with sand and gravel, which is why we are going to engage in this freshwater aquarium sand versus gravel debate to help you decide which type of substrate is right for you.

 Aquarium Sand Summary

 Sand substrate is always an option to go with for an aquarium.
-It certainly looks nice and it provides for a really natural look.
+It certainly looks nice, and it provides for a natural look.
 Sand can be found in any pet store or aquarium shop, it comes in large bags, and does not cost very much either.

 Some aquarium sands are specially designed for fish and animals that like to burrow and dig.
 There are also some types of sand which are specially made for rooted aquarium plants that require a lot of nutrients.

-It’s an easy to use substrate, one that does come with some benefits, but may also have some drawbacks as well so is sand better than gravel?
+It’s an easy-to-use substrate and one that does come with some benefits but may also have some drawbacks as well.
+So, is sand better than gravel?
 Let’s look at the pros and cons.

 NOTE: If you need some good sand suggestions, here are our top 5.

 Sand substrate is cheap to purchase and is readily available in most fish, aquarium, and pet shops.
 Another big benefit that you get with sand substrate is that there are some plants which love putting their roots in sand.
 It does depend on the plant, but if you have plants that don’t have the best root system, sand can provide for a stable base, and there are some kinds of sand out there which come enriched with nutrients to feed these plants (we have covered give good plants for sand on a separate article, you can find it here).